git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 The grid displays the current shuffle value.
 Change the value with the cursor keys.
 Up/down change by 1 and left/right by steps of (about) 10.
 You can also keep a button pressed for continuous changes.

 Press any of the grid pads to exit this mode.

+## Project mode (only Launchpad Pro Mk3)

+Press the **Project** button to enter.

+* Top Border (from left to right):
+  * Switch to previous project (if multiple projects are open)
+  * Toggle Audio Engine on/off of the selected project
+  * Switch to next project (if multiple projects are open)
+* Left Border: Toggle the inspector pane
+* Right Border: Toggle the Browser pane
+* Bottom Border (from left to right):
+  * Toggle Note editor pane
+  * Toggle Automation editor pane
+  * Toggle Devices pane
+  * Toggle Mixer pane
+* Center buttons: Select layouts 1-3
+* Cursor keys left/right: Zoom the arranger (arranger pane needs to be active!)
+* Cursor keys up/down: Toggle track height (arranger or clip pane needs to be active!)

 ## Preferences Dialog